 Using TIN Maker

 The figure below shows some typical input survey data of the type used by TIN Maker.
 Data from automated digital survey equipment is often passed to survey software such as Liscad and point data exported in the form of a comma-separated ASCII text file.
 In this example, each record in the file contains just 3 items – a code the X, Y and Z values.

 Tip: These input data files must have the .txt extension.

 View a TIN in TIN maker

 The image below shows a typical TIN made by importing the data above to create a series of independent blue triangles covering a site.
-The dark grey channel running from top left to bottom right of the image represents a watercourse while the green lines represent contours.
+The dark grey channel running from top left to the bottom right of the image represents a watercourse while the green lines represent contours.

 The triangles, shading, and contour lines are generated from ASCII files containing X,Y and Z point values.
 These point data values are often obtained directly from digital survey equipment and imported to the software.
 Once loaded and the TIN generated, extra data such as point code or z value can be displayed on the model as shown below.